Manifesto Ikacode

 There are 4 fundamental principles defined by the WCAG (Web Content Accessibility Guidelines) for accessible web content:

-I undertake to take web accessibility into account in my web design and development work.
+We undertake to take web accessibility into account in our web design and development work.

 To find out more :